How To Treat Melasma From The Inside

 Antioxidants can help melasma by decreasing inflammation and damage caused by the sun.
 Of course, there is no replacement for SPF, if you know you will get sun exposure and have melasma, you need to do everything you can to protect your skin from inflammation caused by the sun.
 These antioxidants can help prevent melasma:

-Is There a Melasma Pill To Treat Melasma?
+Is There a Melasma Pill To Cure Melasma From the Inside?

 Tranexamic acid is a prescription medication that has gained popularity in the last few years as a melasma treatment and is even found in some topical serums for melasma.